 3.2.3 Controversies and Conversations

 Essays in this section of OT feature commentary and debate on important theoretical topics in the field.
 Sets of authors may engage in a conversation about topic in a complementary manner, for example by highlighting alternative but compatible viewpoints or ways of researching a subject.
 In other instances, the communication between the two sides may take the form of a debate around competing viewpoints (controversies), but similarly with the constructive aim of fostering new ways of thinking about and researching organizations.

 The initiative for the development of a controversies and conversations contribution may come from the editors, the journal’s editorial board, or through an informal proposal from authors to a member of the editorial team.
 On receiving such a proposal, the editorial team will evaluate the proposal and, if it is approved, will ask for a more formal proposal which describes the relevance, scope and contribution of the essays, including the different positions of the respective authors on the issue or topic and the proposed outcome of the conversation or debate.

 Proposals for this section are received on a rolling basis, and can be formally submitted via the manuscript central system.
-When preparing a proposal, we advise authors to read previous examples of debates featured in the journal to get an understanding of what is required.
+When preparing a proposal, we advise authors to read previous examples of debates featured in the journal to get a good understanding of what is required.